Jorge E. Viñuales

 Jorge E. Viñuales (born 1976) is the Harold Samuel Professor of Law and Environmental Policy at the University of Cambridge, where he also directs the Cambridge Centre for Environment, Energy and Natural Resource Governance (C-EENRG); and a Research Professor of International Law at LUISS, in Italy.
 He is also the Director-General of the Latin American Society of International Law, and has been appointed as Chair of the Compliance Committee of the United Nations Economic Commission for Europe (UNECE) Protocol on Water and Health.

 Viñuales is also active in private practice as counsel in an international law firm.
 He is a recognised authority in public international law, particularly environmental, investment and energy law.
 His work on the interactions between foreign investment law and environmental law has been very influential.

-Education
+Early life and education

 Viñuales was born in Buenos Aires, Argentina, in 1976.
 After attending a public school, he undertook law and philosophy studies in Buenos Aires.
 In 1997, he moved to Switzerland where he also earned an undergraduate degrees in international relations, political science and law, and a graduate degree in international law and political science all at the Graduate Institute of International Studies.
 In addition, he obtained a Masters of Law at Harvard Law School, and obtained a PhD in Sciences Po Paris.